 You will know if you have one of these ovens because it will likely have a locking lever on the handle that says it is for self-cleaning purposes.
 There may also be a self-cleaning option on the timer.

 Self-cleaning ovens use a high heat cleaning cycle.
 It may even smoke a little, and when it is done there will be powdery ash in the bottom that needs to be wiped away.
 If you prefer to not use the self-cleaning function, just use a non-scratching scrubber with a solution of water and dish soap.
-Follow up with the vinegar and water rinse.
+Follow up with vinegar and water rinse.

 Make a Paste

 The smartest moving advice you will get is to not work too hard!
 If you are exhausting yourself, trying to clean your oven, you are working too hard.
-If there is really serious buildup, make a thick paste of baking soda with a tiny bit of vinegar.
-Apply the paste, and allow it to sit a couple hours.
+If there is a really serious buildup, make a thick paste of baking soda with a tiny bit of vinegar.
+Apply the paste, and allow it to sit a couple of hours.
 It should soften the soil enough that a soft brush will scrub it away.